SimovicTV/Exhaust-Fan-Controller-for-kitchen-hood/README.md

 # 🏠 Smart Kitchen Hood Controller

-I wanted to make my kitchen a little smarter by upgrading my **regular range hood** — three fan speeds and a light — to a **smart device** I could control via **Home Assistant**, and later automate with sensors.
+I wanted to make my kitchen a little smarter by upgrading my **regular kitchen hood** — three fan speeds and a light — to a **smart device** I could control via **Home Assistant**, and later automate with sensors.

 After looking at DIY projects online, most seemed too time-consuming, so I decided to build a **simple, practical solution**.